Royal Free London NHS Foundation Trust

 The Royal Free London NHS Foundation Trust (formerly the Royal Free Hampstead NHS Trust) is an NHS foundation trust based in London, United Kingdom.
-It comprises Royal Free Hospital, Barnet Hospital, Chase Farm Hospital, as well as clinics run by the trust at Edgware Community Hospital, Finchley Memorial Hospital and North Middlesex University Hospital.
-On 1 July 2014 the Barnet and Chase Farm Hospitals NHS Trust was acquired by Royal Free London NHS Foundation Trust, making it one of the largest Trusts in the country.
+It comprises Royal Free Hospital, Barnet Hospital, Chase Farm Hospital and North Middlesex University Hospital.
+It also runs clinics at Edgware Community Hospital and Finchley Memorial Hospital.
+On 1 July 2014, the Barnet and Chase Farm Hospitals NHS Trust was acquired by Royal Free London NHS Foundation Trust, making it one of the largest trusts in the country.
+On 1 January 2025, the Trust merged with North Middlesex University Hospital NHS Trust, acquiring management of North Middlesex University Hospital.
+The two trusts had been formally partnered (sharing members of management staff) since 2021.